garamond13/Jinc/README.md

 - If you place this shader in the same folder as your `mpv.conf`, you can use it with `glsl-shaders-append="~~/FILE_NAME"`.
 For an example `glsl-shaders-append="~~/jincUpscale.glsl"`.
 - Requires `vo=gpu-next`.
 - Note that defualt settings are "simbolic" only, should change them to your liking.
-- Note that all downscale shaders can be used for both SDR and HDR content.
-- Note that HDR versions are just gamma light so you can use them for SDR

 ## Settings